United States Department of State

 It is the policy of the Federal Government to treat all of its employees with dignity and respect and to provide a workplace that is free from discrimination whether that discrimination is based on race, color, religion, sex (including gender identity or pregnancy), national origin, disability, political affiliation, marital status, membership in an employee organization, age, sexual orientation, or other non-merit factors.

-The Department provides reasonable accommodations to applicants with disabilities.
-Applicants requiring a reasonable accommodation for any part of the application or hiring process should so advise the Department.
-All decisions for granting reasonable accommodations are made on a case-by-case basis.
+The Department provides reasonable accommodation to applicants with disabilities.
+Applicants requiring reasonable accommodations for any part of the application or hiring process should so advise the Department of State at ReasonableAccommmodations@state.gov within one week of receiving their invitation.
+Decisions for granting reasonable accommodations are made on a case-by-case basis.